ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-in the world amounts to 3064.
-The inhabi­
 tants of the globe profess more than 1000 differ­
 ent religions.
 The number of men is about